Coronavirus could cause the end of alt-weeklies

 Even before COVID-19 came around, the state of alt-weeklies was grim.
 “Well, things were already rough,” Cunningham told me, with a deep sigh.
 “So we’re used to overcoming some obstacles, but this one really hit us hard.”
 In 2017, after the Baltimore City Paper shuttered in a gross display of bottom-line consolidation by its corporate mega-owners, Tribune Publishing (then known, famously, as Tronc), Politico‘s Jack Shafer eulogized the death of alt-weeklies, citing the decline in local ad revenue as the instrument of their demise.
 “Once the lowest-cost advertising vehicle in many cities,” he wrote, “alt-weeklies have lost that status to Web advertising, most notably in the classified ads and personals categories, where the mass migration from print to online has sapped all newspapers, alt-weeklies and dailies alike.”

 To truly understand the tragedy of a future without alt-weeklies, it’s important to understand the role they serve—not just in local communities but in the journalism landscape.
 They’ve become outlets known to hold powerful people accountable (often times, when other outlets won’t), dogged investigations, eye-opening reporting, and the kind of off-color commentary and essays you really can’t find anywhere—on newsstands or on the internet.
 But they’ve also become something of a breeding ground for journalists, where some of the best writers and reporters in this business cut their teeth.
 At the Washington City Paper, where I was before I joined Mother Jones, an intimidating number of incredible journalists launched their careers or spent time in the newsroom—Ta-Nehisi Coats, David Carr, Katherine Boo, Jack Shafer, Jelani Cobb, and Kara Swisher, just to name a few.
-(And, of course, quite a few of my Mother Jones colleagues, including Aaron Wiener, Stephanie Mencimer, and Mother Jones’ Editor-in-Chief Clara Jeffrey).
+(And, of course, quite a few of my Mother Jones colleagues, including Aaron Wiener, Stephanie Mencimer, and Mother Jones’ Editor-in-Chief Clara Jeffery).

 That’s the kind of loss that worries Chris Faraone, the editor-in-chief of DigBoston.
 “We do work that certainly can hang with any national outlets, and is often followed up on by those publications,” Faraone tells me.
 “But this stuff has to come from somewhere, people have to learn somewhere.”
 Faraone adds that the potential loss of alt-weeklies would be devastating—not just for the thousands of people who could be out of work, but for the role alt-weeklies serve in local communities.
 He cites the deeply reported, daring investigative features alt-weeklies have become famous for, like his long-shuttered alma mater the Phoenix, which reported on the Catholic Church sex abuse scandal a full year before the Boston Globe published its Pultizer-winning investigation.